Phragmites australis subsp. australis

 - Well-established stands are frequently mixed with other plants; and

 - Usually has more reddish-brown stems, yellow-green leaves and smaller, sparser seedheads.

 - Learn how to identify invasive Phragmites and how to avoid accidentally spreading it through its root fragments and seeds.
 This is especially important if you are planning to do work in an area which contains invasive Phragmites.

-- If you find invasive phragmites or other invasive species in the wild, please contact the Invading Species Hotline at 1-800-563-7711, or report a sighting online.
+- If you’ve seen invasive Phragmites or other invasive species in the wild, please contact the toll free Invading Species Hotline at 1-800-563-7711, or visit EDDMapS Ontario website to report a sighting.

 - Ontario Invasive Plant Council

 - Ontario Ministry of Natural Resources and Forestry

 - Ontario Ministry of Agriculture, Food and Rural Affairs – Ontario Weeds